BRIEF-RS Technologies to offer off-floor distribution of 150,000 shares

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says it to offer an off-floor distribution of 150,000 shares of its stock during June 6 to June 10
+* Says the company will offer an off-floor distribution of 150,000 shares on Tokyo Stock Exchange on June 6

 * Says the limitation for purchase the distribution is up to 200 shares for each customer